Why choose Creditor Insurance for your CIBC credit card?

 Am I eligible to apply for the CIBC Payment Protector Insurance for Credit Cards?

-To be for CIBC Payment Protector Insurance for Credit Cards, you must be:
+To be eligible to apply for CIBC Payment Protector Insurance for Credit Cards, you must be:

 • a resident of Canada; and